daniellochner/simple-zoom/README.md

 In the event you are unable to find the information you are looking for or have found a bug, please feel free to send me an email (daniel@daniellochner.com) and I will get back to you as soon as possible.

 Support:
 This asset is 100% free, so please support development, and leave a review if you've found the asset helpful!
-If you'd like to support me, consider subscribing to my YouTube channel here, where I post videos logging the progress of the new game I'm developing! :)
+If you'd like to support me, consider subscribing to my YouTube channel <a href="https://youtube.com/c/daniellochner">here</a>, where I post videos logging the progress of the new game I'm developing! :)